 Spectrum is an appealing choice -- especially for a cable internet provider -- because of its straightforward approach.
 There are three plan options -- 300, 500 or 940Mbps download speed -- and no data caps.
 Spectrum also includes the monthly modem costs but charges an additional $5 a month for a Wi-Fi router.
 As a cable provider, its upload speeds will only reach 35Mbps (far short of fiber internet), but customers can count on greater reliability compared to DSL and satellite internet options.

-Price Lock guarantee, 15-day Test Drive, Price Lock guarantee, free one-year subscription to Paramount Plus, $10 off per month on Philo TV for a year
+Price Lock guarantee, 15-day Test Drive, free Paramount Plus for 12 months, $10 off per month on Philo TV for a year

 T-Mobile made some significant strides in 2022 with its 5G internet service.
-It's ending the year with 2 million subscribers, availability to over 40 million people and an eye on continued expansion.
+It ended the year with over 2 million subscribers, availability to over 40 million people and an eye on continued expansion.
 Most impressively, T-Mobile says that nearly a third of its customers are from rural areas, so if you're in an area where DSL or satellite have been your only choices, T-Mobile Home Internet is a very intriguing option.

 Though the greater San Antonio-New Braunfels area is included in T-Mobile's coverage list for Texas, confirm it's available at your location.
 Plug in your address (or your mobile phone number, if you're already a T-Mobile customer) on the T-Mobile Home Internet site to make certain.

 |Provider||Internet technology||Monthly price range||Speed range||Monthly equipment costs||Data cap||Contract||CNET review score|